Skip To Content

 David Laibson | 2022

-Laibson’s address to Bigelow Connectors attendees is expected to include comments on the most common cognitive biases that can negatively affect good decision making when building and capturing Enterprise Value.
+Laibson’s address to Bigelow Connectors attendees included comments on the most common cognitive biases that can negatively affect good decision making when building and capturing Enterprise Value.
 These include anchoring, loss aversion and the endowment effect, over-confidence, the “winner’s curse,” and present bias.

 Back To Top